kristianvaula/Square/README.md

 To purchase a product, users can view listing details and initiate a chat with the seller.
 The chat feature enables communication and price negotiation between users.
 Logged-in users can also favorite products, which adds the product to their favorite list under their user profile, and view products they have listed under `my-listings`.

-## IN CASE OF PROBLEMS

-If you run into error messages when trying to run the application, you might have to change the first letter of the following files to uppercase letters:

-- `baseInput.css → Baseinput.css`
-- `formPage.css → FormPage.css`

-The files are located under src/assets/style.

 ## Team members
 - `Thomas Iversen`
 - `Espen Justad`